sectenzorg/int-be/README.md

 # 🚀 **Welcome to the int-be Application Setup Guide**

 Thank you for choosing the **int-be** project!
-We're delighted to guide you through the setup and running process.
+We're excited to guide you through the setup and running process.
 Follow the instructions below to get your application up and running smoothly.
 We hope you enjoy your experience with it!

 &nbsp;

 ## 📬 Need Help or Have Questions?

-If you run into any issues or require support, please don't hesitate to reach out:
+If you encounter any issues or need support, please don't hesitate to reach out:

-- Visit our website: [https://syarifabdillah.my.id](https://syarifabdillah.my.id) for more details.
+- Visit our website: [https://syarifabdillah.my.id](https://syarifabdillah.my.id) for more information.
 - Contact us via email: [hello@syarifabdillah.my.id](mailto:hello@syarifabdillah.my.id).

 &nbsp;

----

 ### 🌟 **Greetings and Best Wishes!**